quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 {{!RFC8446}}.
 With proper random numbers, if fewer than 2^40 tokens are generated with a single key, the risk of collisions is lower than 0.001%.

+## Resource Consumption of the SID table {#sid-limits}

+When using Dynamic SID allocation, the load balancer's SID table can be as large as 2^56 entries, which is prohibitively large.
+To constrain the size of this table, servers are encouraged to accept only one ID, so that the rest can be purged from the load balancer's provisional table.

+One form of attack would send a large number of random CIDs in long headers to increase the size of the load balancer's permanent or provisional table.

+An attack on the provisional table would simply send each CID with many fourtuples.
+If no 1-RTT packet never arrives, the entry will simply persist in the provisional table.
+Load balancers are encouraged to time out entries that never receive a short header packet, but this timeout SHOULD be well in excess of the maximum conceivable duration of a QUIC handshake.

+An attack on the permanent table would follow each long header with a short header that encoded the same SID.
+The encoding CIDs in the two packets must be different to add the SID to the permanent table.
+This is non-trivial for encrypted CIDs, but straighforward for the Plaintext CID.
+As a result, Plaintext CID configurations are strongly encouraged to configure a small enough server ID to limit the size of the load balancer's table even if all possible codepoints are permanently assigned.

 # IANA Considerations

 There are no IANA requirements.